-With a busy summer season approaching, getting the business ready for anything that comes our way is important; perhaps more important is helping our people with the competencies they need to handle the issues, emotions and angst that are likely to confront them.
+With a busy summer season approaching, getting the business ready for anything that comes our way is important; perhaps even more important is helping our people with the competencies they need to handle the issues, emotions, and angst that are likely to confront them.

 Dealing with conflict, emotional issues, and generally difficult people, need skills that are not necessarily innate.
 While we can look for them during the hiring process, ‘experience in customer service’ might be all we can ask for in times when the labour pool is low, and seasonal staff are in short supply.

 It’s important to anticipate what might occur during a season, and equally so to help staff manage their own mental state on a consistent basis.